Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 My suggestion?

-If you can break these visits up over two days, I do suggest it as a better way of visiting the Vatican AND including the Papal Audience.
+If you can break these visits up over two days, I would.

 At the end of the scavi tour (St. Peter's tomb), you wind up inside Saint Peter's basilica.